ensonfun/yt-dlp/README.md

                                      for more details
     -S, --format-sort SORTORDER      Sort the formats by the fields given, see "Sorting Formats" for more details
-    --S-force, --format-sort-force   Force user specified sort order to have precedence over all fields, see "Sorting
+    --format-sort-force              Force user specified sort order to have precedence over all fields, see "Sorting
                                      Formats" for more details
     --no-format-sort-force           Some fields have precedence over the user